sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

 With a model defined there is still additional work to be done.
 We need to define how to optimize the model.

 ### Optimization
 Optimization is how a neural network learns.
 When you feed input to the model, it will also give an output.
 We're working with supervised learning, so when training we compare the output of a model with the actual label.
 If the prediction isn't a match with the label then we need to adjust the model.
 This is done by changing the weights and biases, which is done via optimization.
-I tried a few different optimizer and settled on stochastic gradient descent.
+For this first model we'll use Stochastic Gradient Descent.

 {% highlight python %}
 graph = tf.Graph()